THE AVOIDER

 Why This Pattern Exists

 A childhood where money meant conflict, fear, or instability — and looking away was the only available form of peace.
 A family where money simply was not discussed, so the habit of not engaging formed before there was any reason to question it.
 A single traumatic financial event the nervous system never fully processed.
-For some, this is significantly shaped by neurodivergent wiring: executive function difficulties, working memory challenges, or a nervous system that finds financial admin more dysregulating than it does for others.
-What looks like avoidance from the outside may be a capacity issue that shame has turned into a character flaw.

 In that context, avoidance was intelligent.
 It protected limited capacity.

-The AVOIDER + Your Secondary Pattern
+The Avoider + Your Secondary Pattern

 Avoider + Guardian